Not a single cloud could be seen as we left Stockade Lake Campground.

 8. Visit Any Season, Open Year-Round

 The best time to visit Custer State Park depends on what you are looking for.
 Summer in the Midwest is the busiest time of year to travel.
 There’s a reason for its popularity.
-Kids are out of school, the sun is shining and temps are great for swimming.
+Kids are out of school, the sun is shining, and the temperatures are great for swimming.

 9. Plethora of Lodging Options